 Upon arrival, my ancestors lived in an attic in Chicago.
 They did menial labor that allowed them to just get by.
 In one journal entry, my great-grandmother told of how all they could afford to eat regularly was stale bread and sour milk.
 Something had to change.

 What do you do when you have no money, but want to get ahead in life?
 Build sweat equity.
 And what’s a better way to sweat than farming?
 So that’s what they did.
 They moved to Nebraska and somehow scraped enough together for a down payment on a small piece of land.
 That’s how we became farmers.

 A lot has changed since the beginning.
 Horses have been replaced by tractors with climate control and GPS.
 Barns are being replaced with large machine sheds.
 Even so, the money principles remain the same.

 Farming is a unique occupation.
-About two percent of the U.S. population lives on farms.
+Only about two percent of the U.S. population lives on farms.
 And they feed the rest of the 98 percent!
 Yet this tiny group can be used as an example of how to make and retain wealth.

-I grew up on a farm and I can say that the money lessons I learned are universal.
-If anyone ever attempts farming without following these principles, he or she will go broke.
-Follow them, and wealth is more than likely.
+I grew up on a farm, but I can say that the money lessons I learned are universal.

 1. Love What You Do